DanielleQuinn/WISE_CoC/index.md

 - continuing to initiate interaction (including photography or recording) with someone after being asked to stop
 - publication of private communication without consent

 Behaviour not explicitly mentioned above may still constitute harassment.
 The list above should not be taken as exhaustive but rather as a guide to make it easier to enrich all of us and the communities in which we participate.
 All WISE GSS interactions should be professional regardless of location: harassment is prohibited whether it occurs on- or offline, and the same standards apply to both.
 Enforcement of the Code of Conduct will be respectful and not include any harassing behaviors.

 Thank you for helping make this a welcoming, friendly community for all.

 This code of conduct is a modified version of a template written by the Ada Initiative and hosted on the Geek Feminism Wiki.
+This document was approved by the WISE GSS Board of Directors on January 23, 2019.